 The Specialist Physician Enhancement Training program provides funding to allow specialists practicing in Saskatchewan, either Canadian certified or foreign-certified, the opportunity to obtain additional training.
 Training may be sought as a professional sabbatical to obtain post sub-specialty training or to meet the requirements of the Royal College of Physicians and Surgeons to sit the Canadian certification exam.

 Six annual grants of up to $110,000 are available to specialists practicing in Saskatchewan.
 Funding is available for a maximum of two years and is provided according to the length of training.
 Candidates are encouraged to pursue studies at the University of Saskatchewan or another accredited North American teaching program.
 Approval will be at the discretion of the Committee.

 All recipients will be required to fulfill a return-in-service commitment.
 Two years of service would be required for each year of training received.
 Length of return-of-service would be prorated according to the number of months funding was received.

 The Specialist Recruitment Incentive, formerly the Specialist Practice Establishment Grant Program, was established in 2005 to recognize the commitments of specialists commencing medical practice in Saskatchewan.
-The grant provides $30,000 to an eligible specialist who establishes practice in a Saskatchewan community and remains in practice in that community for a minimum of 36 months.
+The grant provides $30,000 to an eligible specialist who commences a medical practice in a Saskatchewan community and remains in practice in that community for a minimum of 36 months.